 The Group considers that managing liquidity risk depends primarily on having access to diversified sources of financing as to their origin and maturity.
 This approach represents the basis of the Group's financing policy.
-Those strategies are decided and monitored by the Corporate Finance Department, which ensures a regular follow up of ratings and credit default swap rates of these main counterparties.

-The total amount of net financial debt ($\in 2,318.9$ million as of December 31, 2022) is fully financed by financing facilities expiring at the earliest in 2023 and at the latest in 2032.
+The total amount of net financial debt (€2,318.9 million as of December 31, 2022) is fully financed by financing facilities expiring at the earliest in 2023 and at the latest in 2032.
 The average maturity of gross debt is 4.8 years.